dan2k3k4/buzzer/README.md

 ## How to use

-The players goto the homepage (`http://localhost:8090/`) and they can enter their name and team number.
+The players goto the homepage (`http://localhost:8090/`) and they can enter their name.
 Joining will give them a giant buzzer button!

 ![Player view](https://github.com/bufferapp/buzzer/blob/master/screenshots/player-v1.png?raw=true)